fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 This is demo application modeling in-memory key-value distributed storage.
 It allows to store and modify key-value pairs, request them and make some operations with their values.
 ![Key-values in cluster](cluster_key_value.png)

-A *distributed* property means that the app might be deployed across cluster of several machines (nodes) and tolerant to failures of some subset of those machines.
+A *distributed* property means that the app might be deployed across cluster of several machines (nodes) and tolerate failures of some subset of those machines.
 At the same time the client typically interacts with only a single node and the interaction protocol provides some guarantees of availability and consistency.
 ![Nodes in cluster](cluster_nodes.png)

 ## Motivation